nickbobolea/flow-header/README.md

 The `geometry` dictionary lists the geometry surfaces (stl) files along with their type and user defined name.
 The user defined name will be used in the **Model** section for the definition of IC and BC.
 A refinement region, named `refinementBox` is also defined.

-The `castellatedMeshControls` dictionary con
+The `castellatedMeshControls` dictionary controls the parameters for mesh refining in the `castellating` step.

-In order to , it is convenient to use renumberMesh utility
+- The `features` dictionary is used for edge refinement of the `*.eMesh` edges to the desired refinement level.

-.
+- The `refinementSurfaces` dictionary is used for surface  based  refinement.
+Every  surface  is  specified  with  two  levels.
+The first level is the minimum level that every cell intersecting the surface gets refined up to.
 The second level is the maximum level of refinement.
 The `patchInfo` dictionary sets the patch type for each surface as required by the boundary condition types associated with each patch in the IC and BC dictionary files discussed in the **Model** section.

 - The `resolveFeatureAngle` setting allows the edges, whose adjacent surfaces normal are at an angle higher than the value set, to be resolved.
 A lower value for `resolveFeatureAngle` results in a better resolution at sharp edges.